 Exceedance of these specifications may be considered credible evidence of an exceedance of emission limits.
 A change in the fuel type or the fuel sulfur content may require a permit to modify and operate.
-(9VAC5-80-1180)

-- 9. Fuel Certification The permittee shall obtain a certification from the fuel supplier with each shipment of diesel fuel.
+- 11. Fuel Certification The permittee shall obtain a certification from the fuel supplier with each shipment of diesel fuel.
 Each fuel supplier certification shall include the following: - a.
 The name of the fuel supplier; - b.
 The date on which the diesel fuel was received; - c.
-The quantity of diesel fuel delivered in the shipment; and - d.
-A statement that the diesel fuel: - i. complies with the ASTM specifications for Grade No. 1-D S15 or Grade No. 2-D S15 (also known as ultra-low sulfur diesel (ULSD)); or - ii. has a sulfur content per shipment not to exceed 0.0015% by weight (15 ppm) and either a minimum cetane number of forty or maximum aromatic content of thirty-five percent by volume.
+The quantity of diesel fuel delivered in the shipment; - d.
+A statement that the diesel fuel conforms to the applicable fuel specification requirements of Condition 10 (Fuel Specifications).

-Alternatively, the permittee must obtain approval from DEQ's NRO Regional Air Compliance Manager, if other documentation will be used to certify the diesel fuel type.
+Alternately, the permittee shall obtain approval from the Air Compliance Manager of the DEQ NRO if other documentation will be used to certify the diesel fuel oil type.

-Fuel sampling and analysis, independent of that used for certification, as may be periodically required or conducted by DEQ may be used to determine compliance with the fuel specifications stipulated in Condition 8.
+Fuel sampling and analysis, independent of that used for certification, as may be periodically required or conducted by the DEQ may be used to determine compliance with the fuel specifications stipulated in Condition 10.
 Exceedance of these specifications may be considered credible evidence of the exceedance of emission limits.
-(9VAC5-80-1180)
+(9VAC5-80-1180) [7/16/24]